How to make a real estate brochure. Examples & templates

 Regular brochures are still being used, but digital ones offer many advantages, as you will soon see.
 However, in case you are interested in printing your brochures, make sure to choose the right size for print.

 In what follows, I will offer some tips on creating the perfect real estate brochure: from design to content to the different interactive features you can now use in your digital publications: links, videos, virtual tours, maps, and more.
-I will also highlight some real estate brochure templates, and offer some information on how you can create your brochure in no time.
+I will also highlight some real estate brochure templates, and offer some information on how you can create a brochure in no time.

 That being said, if you are interested in how to make a real estate brochure, then this article is for you.